peteroupc/peteroupc.github.io/colorgen.md

         // not change.
         // NOTE: If `weight` is 1/683, `cmfFunc` outputs XYZ
         // values, and `reflFunc` always returns 1, then SpectrumToTristim
-        // will output XYZ values where Y is a value in cd/m^2. xyz[0] = xyz[0] / weight
+        // will give out XYZ values where Y is a value in cd/m^2. xyz[0] = xyz[0] / weight
         xyz[1] = xyz[1] / weight
         xyz[2] = xyz[2] / weight